Utah War: Contact

 The Nauvoo Legion finally made contact with federal troops in late September just west of South Pass.
 The militia immediately began to burn grass along the trail and stampede the army's cattle.
 In early October, Legion members burned down Fort Bridger lest it falls into the hands of the army.
 A few days later, three large Army supply trains that were trailing the main army detachments were burned by Mormon cavalry led by Lot Smith.
 Associated horses and cattle were "liberated" from the supply trains and taken west by the militia.
 Few if any shots were fired in these exchanges, and the Army's lack of cavalry left them more or less open to Mormon raids.
-However, prisoners were captured by both sides, and the army began to grow weary of the constant Mormon harassment throughout the fall.
+However, the army began to grow weary of the constant Mormon harassment throughout the fall.
 At one point, Colonel Alexander mounted roughly 100 men on army mules to combat the Mormon militia.
 In the early morning of 15 October, this "jackass cavalry" had a run-in with Lot Smith's command and fired over 30 bullets at the Mormons from 150 yards.
 No one was killed, but one Mormon took a bullet through his hat band, and one horse was grazed.

-In addition, through October and November, between 1,200 and 2,000 militiamen were stationed in Echo Canyon and Weber Canyon.
+Through October and November, between 1,200 and 2,000 militiamen were stationed in Echo Canyon and Weber Canyon.
 These two narrow passes lead into the Salt Lake Valley, and provided the easiest access to the populated areas of northern Utah.
 Dealing with a heavy snowfall and intense cold, the Mormon men built fortifications, dug rifle pits and dammed streams and rivers in preparation for a possible battle either that fall or the following spring.
 Several thousand more militiamen prepared their families for evacuation and underwent military training.

+On October 16, Major Joseph Taylor and his Adjutant William Stowell of the Nauvoo Legion encountered a camp in the fog ahead of them.
+Supposing them to be the battalion of Lot Smith, they approached not realizing it was a detachment of US Army soldiers.
+They were captured and taken back to the main detachment where they were questioned by Col. Alexander.
+Taylor and Stowell gave exaggerated accounts of "twenty-five to thirty thousand" Mormon militia camped in Echo Canyon to repel the army if they were to pass through.
+The two men were held as prisoners at Camp Scott near Fort Bridger.